 If you’re dealing with financial struggles that have you considering bankruptcy, it’s common to feel like you’re alone in the world.
-But, hundreds of thousands of Americans declare bankruptcy each year.
+But hundreds of thousands of Americans file for bankruptcy each year.
 While many people tend to look at bankruptcy as the result of reckless spending and poor financial management, bankruptcy statistics show that most filings are the result of unforeseen financial hardships.

 The most common reasons for bankruptcy are income loss, medical expenses, or an untenable mortgage.

 Bankruptcy proceedings fell 0.9% from the fiscal year 2018 to the fiscal year 2019.

 Of the 779,828 bankruptcy filings in the fiscal year 2018, 2,070 cases were audited.

 2,257 debtors who declared bankruptcy in the fiscal year 2018 had their case referred to criminal courts for fraud or criminal activity relating to their bankruptcy case.
 This is a 4% increase compared to 2017.

 62% of consumers seeking bankruptcy protection declared Chapter 7 bankruptcy in 2019.
 Chapter 7 is the most popular bankruptcy protection for consumers.

 Veterans and people who are divorced, separated, or widowed are most likely to declare bankruptcy.

 8% of people filing for bankruptcy protection have filed before.
 Repeat filers represent 16% of total bankruptcy cases.

 Bankruptcy filings among those 65 or older have increased 392.6% from 1991.